arman-bd/gulpy-the-bot/README.md

 pip install -r requirements.txt
 ```

-Then, download the appropriate version of [ChromeDriver](https://chromedriver.chromium.org/downloads) based on your system's Chrome Browser version and place it in the same directory as **Gulpy**.
+Since we are using the **undetected-chromedriver** package, we don't need to install ChromeDriver separately.
+The **undetected-chromedriver** package will automatically download the latest version of ChromeDriver and install it for you.

 ## Usage